jokesterfr/code-snippets/README.md

 # code-snippets
-Some code found on the way
+Some snippets of code found or written on the way